ryohayakawa/fcitx-mozc-rpm-builder/README.md

 # fcitx-mozc RPM builder for Fedora

-A Dockerfile and a SPEC file to build fcitx-mozc RPM package on Fedora.
+A Dockerfile and a SPEC file to build fcitx-mozc RPM package on Fedora 27 or 28.

 ### Building RPM package
 1. Building a docker image.

 ```
+$ cd Fedora/*version*
 $ docker build -t fcitx-mozc-builder  .
 ```